 |Espresso output volume||1 to 7.4 ounces (30 to 220 milliliters)|

 |Milk foam system||Only on the Perfect Milk models|

 |Hot water spout||Only on the Perfect Milk models|

 Caffeo Solo Spout Height

 For many coffee lovers, it’s important that their favorite cappuccino cup can fit under the spout.
 This machine has an adjustable spout that you can slide up and down.
-I’ve included a few pictures here with a measuring tape.
-The picture on the left shows the spout at its lowest height, and the right one at its highest level.
+I included a few pictures here with a measuring tape.
+The picture on the left shows the spout at its lowest height, and the right one at its highest point.
 The maximum height is 13.5 centimeters, or about 5.3 inches.

 Those heights are relatively normal, and most cups should fit under the spout without any problem.